GHeinzelmann/BAT.py/README.md

 # More information and BAT.py citations

-A paper explaining the whole BAT.py theoretical aspects and calculation procedure is available in Ref [1].
-The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [16].
-Please cite these two references if using the BAT code.
-For more information you can contact the author directly:
+The complete BAT.py theoretical background and calculation procedures are available in Refs.
+[1,2].
+The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [17].
+Please cite these references if using the BAT code.
+For more information you can contact the author (me) directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>
 Florianópolis - SC  88040-970 Brasil <br/>
 email: germanohei@gmail.com <br/>

+I provide free support (to an extent) for academic institutions, particularly students, or in specific cases in which there might be a bug in the code.
+I dot not provide free support for private companies.

 # Acknowledgments